polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ```

 The above is more or less the exact replica of the first C# code, except of course it is Hyperlambda.
-As you execute the above code, what you're basically doing, is to provide the root `Node` as an argument
+As you execute the above code, what you're basically doing, is to provide the root `Node` as an executable
-to Hyperlambda's **[eval]** slot, which again sequentially reads each child node of your execution node,
+argument to Hyperlambda's **[eval]** slot, which again sequentially reads each child node of your execution node,
-and unless the node starts with a period `.`, it is assumed to be a reference to a _"slot"_.
-This slot
+and unless the currently iterated child node starts with a period `.`, it is assumed to be a reference to
-is then _"signaled"_, implying some sort of CLR method on some class will be invoked.
-This makes Hyperlambda
+a _"slot"_.
+This slot is then _"signaled"_, implying some sort of CLR method on some class will be invoked.
-super extendible, allowing you to extend it with your own C# methods as you see fit.
+This makes Hyperlambda super extendible, allowing you to extend it with your own C# methods as you see fit.
 Below is an example.

 ```csharp
 using magic.node;